 A list of the principal NMVOCs, from the main emission sources, and a classification of the volatile organic compounds (VOCs) according to their importance, was included in the Convention on Long-range Transboundary Air Pollution (CLRTAP) protocol in order to address reductions in VOC emissions and their transnational flows (UNECE, 1991).
 The CLRTAP protocol classifies NMVOCs into three groups, according to their importance in the formation of O3 episodes, considering both the global quantity emitted and the VOCs’ reactivity with hydroxyl radicals.

-Some of the major NMVOCs released from livestock housing are listed in annex 1, section A1.2.2.
+Some of the major NMVOCs released from livestock housing are listed in annex 1, Table A1.2.

 Particulate matter